 So how does that make me qualified to design courses?
 Good question.

-Is it because you were a pro and needed something to do once that was over?
+Is it because I was a pro and needed something to do once that was over?
 No.

-Is it the local group or person who is just throwing around circular objects?
+Was I part of a local group or simply a person who is just throwing around circular objects?
 No.

 So what is it then?